UCITS Funds

 Investment Strategy

 Payden Global Investment Grade Corporate Bond Fund invests primarily in a globally diversified portfolio of investment-grade corporate bonds seeking to outperform the Bloomberg Global Aggregate Corporate Index.
-The fund may also make capped allocations to high-yield bonds and securitisations (such as mortgage-backed securities (MBS), asset-backed securities (ABS), credit risk transfer securities (CRT), collateralised loan obligations (CLOs), and collateralised mortgage obligations (CMOs)) as opportunities emerge, though the focus remains on investment-grade corporate bonds.
+The Fund may also make capped allocations to high-yield bonds and securitisations (such as mortgage-backed securities (MBS), asset-backed securities (ABS), credit risk transfer securities (CRT), collateralised loan obligations (CLOs), and collateralised mortgage obligations (CMOs)) as opportunities emerge, though the focus remains on investment-grade corporate bonds.

-Share Class Snapshot - 30 September 2025
+Share Class Snapshot - 31 December 2025

 Fund Inception Date Aug 29, 2024